Winfield High School (West Virginia)

+The facility and mascot were both named after Brevet Lieutenant General Winfield Scott (1786-1866) the longest serving general in American history and national hero.
+Scott served as a general officer in the United States Army from the War of 1812, Mexican War (captured Mexico City and became Military Governor), Black Hawk War, the Second Seminole War.
+He unsuccessfully ran for United States president against Franklin Pierce in 1852.
+Scott was the primary architect of the successful Union strategy during the Civil War but was too old to command in the field and retired in 1861.

 History

 Gil McClanahan of WCHS-TV stated that administrators at Winfield High had touted their "atmosphere of inclusion", and Mcclanahan stated that there was "unique culture among faculty, staff and students".

 School demographics

 The most recent statistics indicate that Winfield High School student body consists of the following racial/ethnic demographics: